 Download the package and collect your ADM-file

-The token is not user-specific.
-Then click “Get .ADM” link to download policy template with the token embedded.
+Then click “Get .ADM” link to download policy template with the token embedded (HKLM registry setting).

 The policy contains only one setting – “Use AD Auth” – enable it and distribute to target computers along with Xink Client MSI file.